 Then there is a second issue.
 South Carolina. like Massachusetts, is concerned about the lack of religious tests for holding offices.
 As it turns out, South Carolina has an official religion, one that is traditional but quickly becoming an anachronism.

 Lastly, Mr. Rawlins Lowndes rises in opposition to ratification.
-A Charleston lawyer, he takes upon himself the mantel of speaking for those “less accustomed to public speaking,” and he outlines the problems that many in South Carolina have with the overall tone of the Constitution.
+A Charleston lawyer, he takes upon himself the mantle of speaking for those “less accustomed to public speaking,” and he outlines the problems that many in South Carolina have with the overall tone of the Constitution.
 Which is, of course, the one thing that all of the Southern States, South Carolina most of all, fears the Constitution will do – end slavery.

-There is strong majority anti-Federalist sentiment in the State, and indeed, there are many in South Carolina who believe that the State should “go it alone” rather than remain joined to the Union.
+There is a strong majority anti-Federalist sentiment in the State, and indeed, there are many in South Carolina who believe that the State should “go it alone” rather than remain joined to the Union.
 It is Charles Cotesworth Pickney who puts a final rest to that political heresy.

 When South Carolina votes to ratify, it is over the objections and the will of the people of the State. but it is the eighth pillar to be raised in the new government…